AbuBakr-S/evaluate-news-nlp/README.md

 # evaluate-news-nlp
 A web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.

-## Adding Webpack to a Project - Checklist
+# Adding Webpack to a Project - Checklist

+## Basics of Webpack

 1. Prerequisites
     - Make sure you have Node installed.
 Download [here](https://nodejs.org/en/download/)
     - Run `node -v` and `npm -v` to check versions